FrancoBenedetti/faultrepair/job-workflow.md

    - Allowed next states:
       - `Rejected` - the request is terminated.
 No further action is needed.
 A reason must be provided
       - `Quote Requested` - A quote is required from the service provider
-      - `Assigned` - the job is assigned to to a provider to delier a service directly
+      - `Assigned` - the job is assigned to a provider to deliver a service directly
    - Rules:
       - A service provider selection is required before the `Quote Requested` or `Assigned` state can be selected.
 The default state set on service provider selection is `Assigned`
-   - UI Implemntation - Client Dashboard
+   - UI Implementation - Client Dashboard
       - User (role 2) selects a service provider (when applicable) using a drop down and/or then clicks a radio button with options to "Request a":
          - Service (backend sets state to `Assigned`)
          - Quote (backend sets state to `Quote Requested`)